Deciphering the global production network from cross-border firm transactions: Materials and Methods

 \subsection{Processing of underlying firm data}

-The cut of data we used from GSCIP on firm-level transactions covers the time period between Jan 2021 and Dec 2023.

-We take the following processing steps: \begin{itemize} \item We assign all firms to an 'owner firm' based on ownership information available to us (see SI). \item We aggregate all firms to an 'owner-country' level.
-In other words, we have Coca Cola-Japan and Coca Cola-Belgium.
-This produces x firms and y transactions. \end{itemize}
+Our GSCIP data includes firm-level transactions during the time period between January 2021 and December 2023.
+We take the following processing steps: \begin{itemize} \item We assign all firms to an 'owner firm' based on ownership information available to us (see SI). \item We aggregate all firms to an 'owner-country' level (see SI).
+In other words, we have Coca Cola-Japan and Coca Cola-Belgium. \end{itemize}